About Counselling

 Q: What are the benefits of virtual counselling?

-Research also shows that virtual counselling can be just as effective as in-person therapy for many concerns.
+A: Convenience (no commute), comfort (familiar environment), accessibility (flexible location/schedule), and continuity (travel or moves don’t interrupt care).
+Research shows virtual counselling can be as effective as in-person for many concerns.

 Q: What if I move away or travel a lot?

 A: We can continue virtually if you’re still within a region I’m licensed to practice in.
-If you move somewhere else, I can point you toward resources and directories so you can find a therapist who’s the right fit for you.
+If you relocate elsewhere, I can point you toward resources and directories to help you find a good local fit.

 Q: What if I can’t afford ongoing counselling?